 Support us | Visit us | Contact us

-The prize is for books written for young people aged up to 14.
-Science must be a substantial aspect of the book's content, narrative or theme.
+The prize is for books written for young people aged up to 14 that have science as a substantial aspect of their content, narrative or theme.

-Publishers are invited to submit entries by February each year.
+Publishers were invited to submit entries by 31 January.
 Each shortlisted book receives a monetary prize.

-Members of the judging panel from Boston Spa School.
+Members of a 2013 judging panel from Boston Spa School.

 The previous winners are listed below.
 A list of previous shortlisted entries and a list of all previous judges are also available.

 We also award the Royal Society Winton Prize for Science Books which celebrates outstanding popular science books from around the world.

 Winner 2013Look Inside Space by Rob Lloyd Jones

 The winning book is chosen by groups of young people from across the UK.
 Find out more about taking part in a judging panel.

 Rob Lloyd Jones: 'Look Inside Space' (2013)

 Robert Winston & Ian Graham: 'Science Experiments' (2012)